Bowne House Blogs

 Bowne House Collection Spotlight

-Periodically Bowne House will feature a different item from the Museum’s collections, nearly all of which belonged to the Bowne family and are original to the site.
+Periodically, Bowne House will feature a different item from the Museum’s collections, nearly all of which belonged to the Bowne family and are original to the site.
 Discover the stories behind these intriguing artifacts and the people who owned them.
-For July, we are launching our series with a visitor favorite: the storied crutch belonging to family patriarch Thomas Bowne.

 Profiles of the Flushing Charter Signers

-In 2020 Bowne House will celebrate the 375th anniversary of the 1645 Flushing Town Charter.
-This blog will introduce Flushing’s founding document and feature profiles of each of the 18 original signers.
+In 2020 Bowne House celebrated the 375th anniversary of the 1645 Flushing Town Charter.
+This blog introduces Flushing’s founding document and feature profiles of each of the 18 original signers.
 Follow along to discover what made the Charter special, and why these early settlers were drawn to the Long Island frontier.